LukasWoodtli/WebPage/pelican/content/system_construction.md

 Atomic operation implemented in processor.

 Compares memory location with an value.
 If it's same a new (given) value is written at the memory address.
-Returns the previous value at memory positin in any case.
+Returns the previous value at memory position in any case.

     :::c
     int CAS(int* a, int old, int new)